lydell/elm-watch/README.md

 - I prefer seeing the errors in the terminal, in the place they were designed to be displayed.
 - I often want to play around with my app while making changes.
 I might refactor something and wonder exactly how the app used to behave in a certain situation.
 Some error overlays prevent you from doing that, or require you to repeatedly close it.
 It’s nice having a runnable version of your app locally as much of the time as possible, even if the code is currently messy, in my opinion.

+To make that 🚨 more noticeable, there’s a similar animation as for ✅ – a growing and fading _red_ circle – which also is repeated every time you focus the tab (switch to it from another tab or window, or move focus from the dev tools to the page).

 ## elm-watch.json